chandhanu/WeatherApp-MERN-REST/README.md

 3. Database: MongoDB for storing historical weather data.
 4. State Management: Redux for managing application state.
 5. Local Storage: For persisting user preferences and recent searches.
-6. APIs: OpenWeather APIs, REST APIs for fetching weather data.
+6. APIs: OpenWeather APIs, and REST APIs for fetching weather data.

 Prerequisites
 --------------
+In the container version, install docker and run the docker server, clone the git and run docker-compose after changing weather key in .env
-Node.js and npm installed on your machine.
+Node.js and npm are installed on your machine.
-MongoDB installed and running.
+MongoDB is installed and running.

 # Implementations
 1. Functional Components with Hooks